marywam/Agri-Records-Backend/README.md

 pip install python-decouple

 ✅ Create a .env file
---In your Django project root folder (where manage.py lives), create a file named-- .env
+#In your Django project root folder (where manage.py lives), create a file named
+.env

 #Inside it, add your database credentials and secret key.